minio/minio/docs/security/README.md

 #### Key rotation - Basic Operation

 The MinIO server supports key rotation for SSE-S3 encrypted objects.
-Therefore, an S3 client must perform a S3 COPY operation where the copy source and destination are equal and the SSE-S3 HTTP header is set.
 The minio server decrypts the OEK using the current encrypted data key and the master key ID of the object metadata.
 If this succeeds, the server requests a new data key from the KMS using the master key ID of the **current MinIO KMS configuration** and re-wraps the *OEK* with a new *KEK* derived from the new data key / EK:

 ```
               object metadata                                         KMS